Econ01/dry_sliding/README.md

 # Work In Progress

-# Atomic Level Interactions, Friction and Skip-Slide Motion Simulation
+# Atomic Level Interactions, Friction and Stick-Slip Motion Simulation

 This code aims to study skip-slide motion for atoms dor specific conditions and also aims to understand energy loss caused by friction and other effects.